fairtracks/fairtracks.net/content/markdown/index/news/index-11-2021-10-survey-workshop.md

 leftToRightImg: true
 ---

-October 2021: We plan to host an online workshop together with the ELIXIR Interoperability Platform soon.
-We want to get in touch with potential participants to receive ideas on its contents.
+October 2021: We are planning an online workshop for future users.
+We want to get in touch with potential participants to receive ideas on the contents.
 Please fill out our "Survey of community interest"!